New Dental Patient Information

 We work with you to develop and discuss all aspects of a personalized treatment plan.
 This way, you have an overview of your treatment and understand the dentist’s recommendations.
 Our conservative approach to dental care focuses first and foremost on prevention, empowering patients to play an active role in maintaining the health of their teeth and gums.

-Allow up to two hours for a new patient visit.
-This appointment is very comprehensive and includes a full oral evaluation, a comprehensive set of x-rays, a dental cleaning (in the absence of gum disease), and a full evaluation of the health of your gums and other connective tissues.
+Most new patient evaluation visits will take approximately one hour.
+This appointment is very comprehensive and includes a full oral evaluation, a comprehensive set of x-rays, and a full evaluation of the health of your gums and other connective tissues.
 We discuss any recommended treatment and discuss any questions or concerns you may have regarding treatment or diagnosis.

-Why do I need a periodontal maintenance cleaning?
+Why would I need a periodontal maintenance cleaning?

 There is a distinct difference between a “regular” dental cleaning (prophylaxis) and a periodontal maintenance cleaning.
 A prophylaxis is recommended for patients with healthy oral tissues.
 The typical prophylaxis patient has regular six-month dental visits, exhibits excellent home care, and has healthy gingival tissues.
 A periodontal maintenance procedure is recommended for any patient with periodontal disease who has completed periodontal therapy (usually a “deep cleaning,” or scaling and root planing) as maintenance for the completed therapy.
 This procedure involves instrumentation of the crown and root surfaces of the teeth to remove deposits and is therapeutic, not prophylactic, in nature.
 Periodontal disease may not be cured but the destructive symptoms can be controlled with regular dental check-ups and periodontal maintenance procedures.